Tencent/wcdb/README.md

 * **Via Carthage:**
   1. Install [Carthage][install-carthage];
   2. Add `github "Tencent/WCDB"` to your Cartfile;
+  3. Run `carthage update`.
-  3. Drag `WCDB.framework` from the appropriate platform directory in `Carthage/Build/` to the "Linked Binary and Libraries" section of your Xcode project’s "Build Phases" settings;
+  4. Drag `WCDB.framework` from the appropriate platform directory in `Carthage/Build/` to the `Linked Binary and Libraries` section of your Xcode project’s `Build Phases` settings;
-  4. iOS: On your application targets' "Build Phases" settings tab, click the "+" icon and choose "New Run Script Phase".
-Create a Run Script with  `carthage copy-frameworks` and add the paths to the frameworks under "Input Files": `$(SRCROOT)/Carthage/Build/WCDB.framework`;
+  5. On your application targets' `Build Phases` settings tab, click the "+" icon and choose `New Run Script Phase`.
+Create a Run Script with  `carthage copy-frameworks` and add the paths to the frameworks under "Input Files": `$(SRCROOT)/Carthage/Build/iOS/WCDB.framework`;
 * **Via source code**:
-  1. Getting source code from git repository, including submodules;
+  1. Getting source code from git repository.
+If cloning from git, submodules are required: `git submodule update --init --recursive`.
-  2. Drag `WCDB.xcodeproj` into your project;
+  2. Drag `WCDB.xcodeproj` in `wcdb/apple/` into your project;
-  3. Add `WCDB.framework` to the "Target Dependencies" section and "Linked Binary and Libraries" of your Xcode project's "Build Phases" settings;
+  3. Add `WCDB.framework` to the `Target Dependencies` section and `Linked Binary and Libraries` of your Xcode project's `Build Phases` settings;
-  4. Add `WCDB.framework` to the "Enbedded Binaries" section of your Xcode project's "General" settings;
+  4. Add `WCDB.framework` to the `Enbedded Binaries` section of your Xcode project's `General` settings;

 Add `#import <WCDB/WCDB.h>` at the top of your Objective-C++ source files and start your WCDB journey.